DFE/MONK/doc/source/devel.rst

     get their changes merged into :term:`MONK`.

-Acceptance Criteria for the Dev Branch
+Acceptance Criteria For The Dev Branch
 --------------------------------------

 ``dev`` contains the latest changes that are considered to be working by their creators and at least one reviewer.
 To continually ensure good quality of the code, some requirements must be met for a commit to be allowed into ``dev``:

- * All commits refer to an Issue on `GitHub`_.
+ * All commits refer to an issue on `GitHub`_.
- * The Issue contains an understandable description of the problem that enables reproduction, if necessesary.
+ * The issue contains an understandable description of the problem that enables reproduction, if necessesary.
- * The Issue contains an understandable and assessable description of the solution.
+ * The issue contains an understandable and assessable description of the solution.
- * All code changes are well documented, formatted according to the coding standards and follow high quality standards even in areas that are not specifically mentioned here.
+ * All code changes are well documented, formatted according to the coding standards, and follow high quality standards even in areas that are not specifically mentioned here.
  * Code changes are unit tested with 100% statement coverage for the changes involved.
- * If necessary and possible: integration tests and documentation adapted accordingly.
+ * If necessary and possible: integration tests and documentation have been adapted accordingly.
  * Two DFE team members have acknowledged the solution's successful and complete implementation.

-These requirements can be overruled only by 100% acceptance of all developers, reviewers and both maintainers for a single Issue, if considered necessary.
+These requirements can be overruled only by 100% acceptance of all developers, reviewers, and both maintainers for a single issue, if considered necessary.

 Changes to this list of rules can only be achieved by acceptance at the Stammtisch Meeting.